How to Transfer KiwiSaver to Australian Super

 Aside from the potential benefits listed above, it may also pay to consider some other factors.
 Such as:

 • First home withdrawal – Australian super allows you to use funds transferred from KiwiSaver towards a first home purchase.
-Unlike here, where transferred Australian funds can’t be used.
-But, Australia does have some other restrictions that we don’t.
-For example, employer contributions cannot be used, and you can only use a max of AU$50,000 per person.
-With KiwiSaver, you can use your entire balance as long as $1000 remains in your KiwiSaver account.
+However, employer contributions cannot be used, and you can only use a max of AU$50,000 per person.
+KiwiSaver allows you to use your entire balance as long as $1000 remains in your KiwiSaver account.

-• Charges – while you won’t have to worry about entry/exit taxes, your KiwiSaver provider may have fees and charges for transferring your funds.
+• Charges – while you don’t have to worry about entry/exit taxes when transferring your KiwiSaver funds to Australia, your KiwiSaver provider may charge fees for transferring your funds.
 Additionally, your super provider may have charges for accepting them.
-Be sure to check these first
+Be sure to check these first.

-• Transfer amounts you cannot do partial transfers, so if you do wish to transfer your KiwiSaver, it will have to be the whole amount
+• Transfer amounts you cannot do partial transfers, so if you do wish to transfer your KiwiSaver to Australian super, it must be the whole amount.

 What Australian supers accept Kiwisaver transfers?